ryohlan/next-ts-template/README.md

 ...
 ```

 And it provides the route creating function `route/createRoute`.
-If you reference `users_show`, import `user_show` function from `creatRoute`.
+If you reference `users_show`, import `user_show` function from `createRoute`.
 It is added automatically at a creating new page, so you can invoke route path safely.

 ```js